hadi-mirza/SpeedBench/README.md

 # SpeedBench

+## Details

+SpeedBench is a speed test benchmarking tool made using fast.com-api, ipData API, Express, Mongoose, and MongoDB.
+This application helps users globally perform and save their speed tests and also compare tests to others on their same ISP.

 ## Usage

 - This app is used for benchmarking speed test data from your Internet Service Provider (ISP).